Keeper-Security/Commander/README.md

 2. Enable persistent login: `this-device persistent_login on`

 ##### Login without password
-It is possible to login on another device (such as server) without storing Master Password in the `config.json` file.
+It is possible to login on another device (such as server) without storing the Master Password in the `config.json` file.
 Below are the steps to achive that:

 1. Login to Commander on computer (A) and enable Persistent Login feature by following steps above.